irods-contrib/metalnx-web/docs/Build-Metalnx.md

 You do not have to worry about downloading any dependencies.
 Maven will take care of that for you.
 Any other package that Metalnx requires will be downloaded from the [Maven repository](http://mvnrepository.com/).

-After downloading all dependencies, Maven will build all Metalnx subprojects in the following order: *emc-metalnx-core*, *emc-metalnx-services*, *emc-metalnx-shared*, *emc-metalnx-ui-admin* and *emc-metalnx-web*.
+After downloading all dependencies, Maven will build all Metalnx subprojects in the following order: *emc-metalnx-core*, *emc-metalnx-services*, *emc-metalnx-shared*, *emc-metalnx-ui-admin* and *metalnx*.

 ## Finding the `war` file

 When build is completed, you will get a **BUILD SUCCESS** message.
 Now, the Metalnx `war` file exists and it is ready to be deployed.
-The `war` file is named `emc-metalnx-web.war` and it can be found under `metalnx-web/emc-metalnx-web/target`.
+The `war` file is named `metalnx.war` and it can be found under `metalnx-web/metalnx/target`.

 ## Deploying the Metalnx `war` file

-With the `emc-metalnx-web.war` file in hand, it is easy to deploy it in on an Apache Tomcat server.
+With the `metalnx.war` file in hand, it is easy to deploy it in on an Apache Tomcat server.

 There are few different ways to deploy `war` files in a Tomcat instance.
 In this tutorial, we will deploy Metalnx through the Tomcat Manager App available at `http://{your-tomcat-host}:{your-tomcat-port}/manager/html`.

 ![Tomcat Manager app]

-Once on this application manager page, you can select the `war` file to deploy (under the *Deploy*) section, find `emc-metalnx-web.war` on your file system, select it, and click deploy.
+Once on this application manager page, you can select the `war` file to deploy (under the *Deploy*) section, find `metalnx.war` on your file system, select it, and click deploy.

 *This operation may take a few minutes to complete.*